Azure/azure-policy/README.md

 ### Indexed Resource types always non-complaint to tagging policies

-As of Feburary 2021, index resources that do not support tags will not be applicable to policies that inspect tags.
+As of February 2021, index resources that don't support tags aren't applicable to polices that inspect tags.

 ### Alias changes